 Period Typical 11 th grade Schedule Musical Theatre Courses Added

 1 English 11 English 11

 2 US History US History

 3 Algebra 2 Algebra 2

-4 Chemistry Chemistry
+4 VAPA elective Physics

 5 Spanish 3 (elective) Musical Theatre

-6 Support/Enrichment Musical Theatre
+6 Physics Musical Theatre

-In this scenario, Spanish and Advisory classes are replaced by the Musical Theatre classes (MT students are still responsible for completing Advisory requirements).
+In this scenario, Spanish and VAPA classes are replaced by the Musical Theatre classes (MT students are still responsible for completing Advisory requirements).
 However, there is room in the schedule to accommodate all the other courses, so we would not allow someone to opt out of any of those classes.